tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 *Data Controller (EEA and Switzerland)*: Tencent Cloud Europe B.V..
 Address: Atrium building, 8th floor, Strawinskylaan 3127, 1077 ZX Amsterdam, the Netherlands.

-*Data Controller (Outside EEA and Switzerland)*: The entity you have contracted with, as set out in the **Terms of Service**.
+*Data Controller (Outside EEA and Switzerland)*: The entity you have contracted with, as set out in the [Terms of Service](https://intl.cloud.tencent.com/document/product/301/9248).
 *Data Protection Officer*: Please email **cloudlegalnotices@tencent.com**.

 ### **INTRODUCTION**

-When you use the Tencent Cloud website and cloud services (including <https://tencentcloud.io> and https://intl.cloud.tencent.com) (“**Services**”), you are agreeing to our rules and policies regarding your personal information and you expressly consent to us collecting, processing, using and storing your personal information, as described in this privacy policy.
+When you use the Tencent Cloud website and cloud services (including https://tencentcloud.io and https://intl.cloud.tencent.com) (“**Services**”), you are agreeing to our rules and policies regarding your personal information and you expressly consent to us collecting, processing, using and storing your personal information, as described in this privacy policy.

 #### **If you do not agree with this privacy policy, you must not use the Services.**

 We hold personal information that you provide to us to set up and manage your account and the Services, and personal information generated in connection with your use of the Services (“**Administrative Information**”).
 We are the data controller of Administrative Information.
 This privacy policy informs you of your choices and our practices regarding your Administrative Information.

 We also hold data, including personal information, that you submit, upload, transmit or display using the Services (“**Content**”) and we store this data solely in order to provide the Services.
-The terms relating to our storage of Content are set out in our **Terms of Service** and **Data Processing and Security Addendum**.
+The terms relating to our storage of Content are set out in our[Terms of Service](https://intl.cloud.tencent.com/document/product/301/9248) and [Data Processing and Security Addendum](https://intl.cloud.tencent.com/document/product/301/17347).
 You are the data controller of Content and questions about data handling processes from your users or third parties regarding Content should in the first instance be addressed to you.
 At all times, we act as a service provider to you, and process data on your behalf.
 You can extract your Content at any time.

 If you are located in the European Economic Area or Switzerland, the data controller of your personal information for the purposes of the General Data Protection Regulation is Tencent Cloud Europe B.V., a company registered in The Netherlands with its registered address at Atrium building, 8th floor, Strawinskylaan 3127, 1077 ZX Amsterdam, the Netherlands.
-If you are located outside the European Economic Area or Switzerland, the data controller of your personal information is the entity that you have contracted with, as set out in the **Terms of Service**.
+If you are located outside the European Economic Area or Switzerland, the data controller of your personal information is the entity that you have contracted with, as set out in the [Terms of Service](https://intl.cloud.tencent.com/document/product/301/9248).
 In each case, the relevant entity is referred to in this policy as “**Tencent**”, “**we**” and “**us**”.

 Our data protection officer can be contacted at **cloudlegalnotices@tencent.com.**